wireservice/csvkit/docs/tricks.rst

 * Python 3.3+
 * `PyPy <http://pypy.org/>`_

-It is tested on OS X, and has been used on Linux and Windows.
+It is tested on OS X, and has also been used on Linux and Windows.

 If installing on Ubuntu, you may need to install Python's development headers first::